baizidjilani/La-Tienda/README.md

 - [Sourav Saha](https://github.com/bracealround) (2017331095)
 - [Baizid Jilani](https://github.com/baizidjilani) (2017331105)

+# Features

+Three types of users: customers, seller and admin

+### User Functionalities:
+- Signup
+- Login
+- Set Up Bank Account
+- Visit Product Page
+- See Product Details
+- Add Products to Cart
+- Purchase Orders
+- See and Update his info.
+(See Bank Balance)
+- See recent ordered product history

+### Seller Functionalities:
+- Signup as a seller
+- Login as a seller
+- Set Up Bank Account
+- See his/her statistics (Including Bank Balance)
+- Add Products
+- See Profile
+- See Current Orders of his products

+### Admin Functionalities:
+- Observe basic ecommerce statistics (Inclusing Ecommerce Account Balance)
+- See Product List
+- See Order History
+- See User List
+- See Supplier List

 # Run This Mern Repository To Your Local Device

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.